padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 ### Objects
 Objects in JavaScript are dictionaries of `key:value` pairs.
 An object (or dictionary) is declared using curly brackets { }.
 A value can be referenced using its key.
 The code below creates an object called darwinCity with some information about Darwin City in Australia.

 Note a few important things about the JavaScript syntax here.
 First, we can use multiple lines to define the object.
 Only when we put in the semicolon (;) is the command considered complete.
 This helps format the code to make it more readable.
 Also note the choice of the variable name **darwinCity**.
 The variable contains two words (darwin and City).
 The first word is in lowercase, and the first letter of the second word is capitalised.
-This type of naming scheme of joining multiple words into a single variable name is called “camel case.”
+This type of naming scheme of joining multiple words into a single variable name is called **camel case**.
 While it is not mandatory to name your variables using this scheme, it is considered a good practice.

 ```JavaScript
 var darwinCity ={